morganstanley/SilverKing/README.md

 ### File System

 The SilverKing File System (SKFS) provides a highly-scalable file system by leveraging the SilverKing DHT.
+SKFS is the successor to the SRFS project.

 ## Topology Support